ChrstphrHll/npc_gen/students/Karl Cauladra.md

 year: 6
 guild: Treskal
 partyID: 58
+tags:
+- Gnome
+- Rouge
+- Protection
+- 6th
+- Treskal
 ---
 # Karl Cauladra
 ---
 ### Description
 - 6th year Gnome Rouge in Treskal
-- straight lighter blonde hair that's parted to the right, Pale Gray eyes, and Pale skin
+- straight lighter blonde hair that's parted to the right, Gray eyes, and Pale skin
 - Is Incorruptible and Self-centered, and has Teamwork as their ideal

 ### Organizations